Buttons #

 Button text #

-You can display a text label on top of the button image.
-The fixed text can be specified by label.
+A text label can be overlaid on the button image.
+Fixed text can be specified with label.

 label=some string